-Just enter your weight, physical activity level, your environmental conditions and find your approximate personal daily suggested water consumption amount.
+Just enter your weight and physical activity level and find your approximate personal daily suggested water consumption amount.

 How much water should you drink every day?
 Nobody knows for sure and different people have different views.
 The USDA says people need from under one liter a day to nearly four liters a day depending on their age, sex and health status.
 One liter equals 4.23 cups.

 – Newborns and infants need 0.7 to 0.8 liters of water a day from breast milk or formula.